"Churches on Mission Together for Christ"

 Christ reached out to people of all ages and backgrounds and at Coffee County Baptist Association we desire to do the same.
 That's why you'll discover here ministries geared to various life stages and needs.
 That's why we have a place for everyone to study the Scriptures, fellowship together, and minister to others through numerous service opportunities.

 Dr. John Granger is known to many people in the area.
 He has been the leader of Coffee Baptist Association since 2000.
+He leads in developing missions strategies and pastoral care for churches and leaders.
+He relates to 48 churches and about 17,000 members.

-Dr. John and his wife, Kathy have three children and eight grandchildren.
+Dr. John and his wife, Kathy, have three children and eight grandchildren.

 He served in the Air Force during the Vietnam era.